Why Hire Us?

 What does a financial advisor do?

-In our experience at LRVS Advisory group, we have found that there are three typical items that a financial advisor will help a client working in the biotech, pharma and life sciences industry.
+In our experience at LRVS Advisory group, we have found that there are three typical items that a financial advisor will help a client working in the biotech, pharma and life sciences industry or in other professional niches.
 A financial advisor will typically evaluate a client’s general risk tolerance, look at the clients existing assets and future savings ability, and may help solve questions regarding rebalancing accounts, reallocating cash or concentrated stock positions.

 In the next level in a relationship with an advisor, they might examine the client’s idol accounts, retirement funds, plan, and social security options.
 Whether the client is early in their career or thinking about retirement, the financial advisor will examine the client’s current plan and determine what steps should be implemented to create a successful path to retirement for the client.

 In a higher level of services, the advisor will take an overall snapshot of the client’s financial and family goals.
 Whether the client is married, has children, or plans to have children, the advisor will ask the client what their long term and short-term financial goals are.
 This is a key step to creating a successful partnership with a financial advisor, as well as successful future financial plan.

 What additional unique services has LRVS provided for their clients?